Approved by the Lib4RI steering committee on 7 Mar 2018. Download the DORA Content Policy as PDF.

 - observance of legal norms, in particular copyright and self-archiving guidelines of the publishing houses

 - If DORA receives proof of copyright violation, access to the relevant full text will be restricted immediately.
-Applications to restrict accessibility are to be made to: email@example.com
+Applications to restrict accessibility can be made to the DORA team.

 - All metadata in DORA are visible to the public; therefore, only publications whose metadata can be made public are incorporated in DORA.

 - Lib4RI individually tags each publication with their:

 - version type

 - Peer review is the system used to assess the quality of a manuscript before it is published.
 Independent researchers in the relevant research area assess submitted manuscripts for originality, validity and significance to help editors determine whether a manuscript should be published in their journal.